John-Rood/VectorVault/README.md

 >>Answer:
-A token broker is a service that generates downscoped access tokens for token consumers to access or modify specific Google Cloud Storage resources with restricted access.
-It instantiates downscoped credentials instances that can be used to generate short-lived downscoped access tokens, which are passed to the token consumer.
-These downscoped access tokens can be injected by the consumer into google.oauth2.Credentials to initialize a storage client instance for accessing Google Cloud Storage resources.
-Essentially, a token broker acts as a mediator between the token consumers and Google Cloud Storage resources, ensuring that tokens in flight always have the least privileges, adhering to the Principle of Least Privilege.
+A token broker is a service that generates downscoped access tokens for token consumers to access or modify specific resources...
 >>

 >> item 33
-Various workloads (token consumers) in the same network will send authenticated requests to that broker for downscoped tokens to access or modify specific google cloud storage buckets.
+Various workloads (token consumers) in the same network will send authenticated requests to that broker for downscoped tokens to access or modify specific cloud storage buckets.
  The broker will instantiate downscoped credentials instances that can be used to generate short lived downscoped access tokens that can be passed to the token consumer.
-These downscoped access tokens can be injected by the consumer into google.oauth2.Credentials and used to initialize a storage client instance to access Google Cloud Storage resources with restricted access...
+These downscoped access tokens...
 >>
  item 4
 refresh_handler=get_token_from_broker)